polkadot-developers/polkadot-docs/develop/application-devs/debugging-errors.md

 ## Runtime Errors

-Runtime errors in Substrate-based chains provide valuable insights into issues encountered during transaction execution.
+Runtime errors in Polkadot SDK-based chains provide valuable insights into issues encountered during transaction execution.
 Understanding these errors is essential for diagnosing problems effectively.
 This section outlines how to view error details for specific pallets, as well as how to decipher dispatch errors to identify the source pallet and the error of the issue.

 ### View Error Details